MatheusFontesCaram/MatheusFontesCaram/README.md

 ### Hello!
-Welcome to my GitHub 💻
+Welcome to my GitHub !

 About me:

- - 🔭 I’m currently working on ...
+ - 💻 Studying the Programmer Analyst course at CDI College (Expected End Date - July/2023)
- - 🌱 I’m currently learning: Web Animation
+ - 🌱 I’m currently learning Web Animation with JS
- - 👯 I’m looking to collaborate on ...
+ - 📈 Looking for the first opportunity in Software Development
- - ⚡ Fun fact: ...
+ - ⚡ I'm Brazilian and I currently live in Laval, Quebec - Canada